x0xr00t/sl0ppy-lfi/README.md

 * make all files executable with this command
 * chmod +x install && ./install

-# Usage
+# config
-* sl0ppy-lfi-fw

-## {!} change the static set user and hash out the read -p "Please Enter Systems Username: " on all 5 blocks {!}
+## {!} change the static set user and hash out the read -p "Please Enter Systems Username: " on all 5 blocks in sl0ppy-lfi-fw{!}
 * Or use the pre-default implemented(read -p), and submit system user when asked for it.